 The National Day of Sweden

 Swedes celebrate their National Day on 6 June in honour of two historical events: Gustav Vasa being elected king (6 June 1523) and the adoption of a new constitution (6 June 1809).
-This day offers a rare chance to see Swedes waving the flag.
+This day normally offers a rare chance to see Swedes waving the flag.

 Celebration with the Royal Family

 Normally, the King and Queen of Sweden take part in a ceremony at Skansen, Stockholm’s open-air museum, on the National Day.
 The yellow and blue Swedish flag is run up the mast, and children in traditional peasant costume present the royal couple with bouquets of summer flowers.

-These days, special ceremonies welcoming new Swedish citizens are held around the country on National Day.
+Special ceremonies welcoming new Swedish citizens are also usually held around the country on National Day.
 See what it can look like in Stockholm in the video below.

 The last time people in general took an active interest in Sweden as a nation-state was at the turn of the century (around 1900, that is) when national-romantic winds were blowing through the country and folklore societies and local history museums were established.

 Sweden’s National Day – the origins

 Since 1983, Sweden has celebrated its National Day on 6 June.
-This is the date on which Gustav Vasa was crowned king in 1523, which laid the foundation of Sweden as an independent state, and on which a new, important constitution was adopted in 1809.
+This is the date on which Gustav Vasa was elected king in 1523, which laid the foundation of Sweden as an independent state, and on which a new, important constitution was adopted in 1809.